briangershon/sunrise-arduino-iot-cloud/README.md

 # sunrise-arduino-iot-cloud

-Send sunrise time to Arduino IoT Cloud.
+Sends sunrise and sunset times for Seattle, WA to Arduino IoT Cloud.

-Updates `message` property in IoT Cloud for DEVICE_ID and THING_ID.
+Updates `sunrise` and `sunset` properties in IoT Cloud for DEVICE_ID and THING_ID.

-An Arduino can then grab this information and display it.
+An Arduino can then grab this information from Arduino IoT Cloud and display it.

+These were calculated by the very cool <https://github.com/mourner/suncalc> library!
+No API needed.

 Hosted on Heroku at <https://sunrise-arduino-iot-cloud.herokuapp.com>